 “That’s it.
 Baggs, you and your men get out of here and send us a policewoman with some clothes for her.”

-There was a rustling from behind the two-way mirror as the people watching the interrogation rushed to get out.
-Unfortunately, they weren’t fast enough for Millie Grainger, who darted into the hallway and photographed each one of the peeping Toms as they came through the hallway door.
+There was a rustling behind the two-way mirror as the people watching the interrogation rushed to get out.
+Unfortunately, they weren’t fast enough for Millie Grainger, who darted into the hallway and photographed each of the peeping Toms as they came through the hallway door.

 With a look of disgust on his face, Captain Baggs ordered Officers Grimes and Joyner to stand guard outside the door.
 Then, he disappeared down the hallway.

-“Dad, let’s get her onto that chair,” Ronnie suggested.
+“Dad, let’s get her onto that chair.”

-John Merrick got one arm under Angel’s knees, the other arm under her shoulder blades and lifted her off the table.
-He tenderly carried her over to the metal chair that Millie positioned near the wall.
-As John gently placed her on the chair, both he and Ronnie glanced at her chest, at the Frankenstein-like scars.
+John Merrick got one arm under Angel’s knees, the other under her shoulder blades and lifted her off the table.
+He tenderly carried her over to the metal chair near the wall.
+As John gently placed her on the chair, he and Ronnie glanced at her chest.
 Angel’s left breast had a large X-shaped scar with several Frankenstein monster-like crosscuts.
 An unprofessional surgeon must have quickly repaired the wound, leaving the ridges of the scarring raised, thick, and with some red showing.

 Angel sensed what they were looking at; her expression turned pained and humiliated.
 She faced away from them, tears flowing, looking down at the floor.

-“Dad, your jacket,” Ronnie said.
+“Dad, your jacket.”

 John Merrick removed his suit jacket, and he and Millie arranged it to cover Angel’s body.